-The more people feel that they have in common with others around them, the more they feel a part of the group and the more they will want to contribute to the success of that group.
+The more people feel that they have in common with others around them the more they feel a part of the group and the more they will want to contribute to the success of that group.

-We all have our goals and expectations in every environment and group we find ourselves in, but to be successful in managing such a group we need to identify that things may not hold the same meaning for everyone.
+We all have our goals and expectations in every environment and group we find ourselves in, but to be successful in managing such a group we need to identify that things may not mean the same thing to everyone.

-State: When I say 'Shabbat Clothes' what do you envision?
+State: When I say "Shabbat Clothes" what do you envision?
 Take a few answers